-The policies on immunizations for new students can be found in the Student Health Center, 2701 Fairview Road, Costa Mesa, CA 92628-5005.
+The policies on immunizations for new students can be found in the Student Health Center, 2701 Fairview Road, Costa Mesa, CA 92626-5005.

 Contact Information for Admissions (Enrollment Center)

-The Admissions Office is located within the Enrollment Center, Watson Hall, 1st Floor, 2701 Fairview Road, Costa Mesa, CA 92628-5005.
+The Admissions Office is located within the Enrollment Center, Watson Hall, 1st Floor, 2701 Fairview Road, Costa Mesa, CA 92626-5005.

 Director: Efren Galvan